Fishing & Boating News

 Now let's talk about this tough time and what we will need to do to catch these big bass during the toughest time of the year.

 The first thing I will do is re-rig my rods because what was working won't work as well during this time.
-When I rig my first rod I will rig it my new Bug Eyed Jig in a black / blue color and as a trailer I will rig it with a Uncle Josh 11A pork chunk, my next rod will be rigged with My Bug Eyed 3/8 oz jig and my trailer will be a Mister Twister baby BA Hog.
+When I rig my first rod I will rig it my Diamond Head Jig in a black/blue color and as a trailer I will rig it with a Uncle Josh 11A pork chunk, my next rod will be rigged with My Diamond Head 3/8 oz jig and my trailer will be a Mister Twister baby BA Hog.
 My jig will be Black Brown Amber color and my trailer will be water melon red, my next rod will be rigged with a black blue Mr. Twister Thunder Worm.
 The thunder worm has a ribbed wide tail to make the bait fall at a slower pace and the ribs make a slight noise as it falls.
-Now for my next rod I will rig it with a tube jig in a green pumpkin color and I will dip it in my Spike-IT Dip N Glow Chartreuse garlic flavored dye and last but not least I will rig it with my new foot ball shaker in a blue herring color.
+Now for my last rod I will rig.
+I will rig it with a tube jig in a green pumpkin color and I will dip it in my Spike-IT Dip N Glow Chartreuse garlic flavored dye.
+I will dip the tail only just to accent the bait and this will or should I say I feel that the bass will hold on to my bait a little longer with this garlic scent on the lure.
+You can also get Spike-It Garlic spray to use on your other lures and it really works good on them.

 Now we have our rods rigged with what I think is the best lures made today for catching cold front bass.
 Now let's talk about how to fish them during this time.